santoshlite/Empyrial/README.md

 </div>

 ## Contribution and Issues
-Empyrial uses GitHub to host its source code.  *Learn more about the [Github flow](https://docs.github.com/en/get-started/quickstart/github-flow).*
+EigenLedger uses GitHub to host its source code.  *Learn more about the [Github flow](https://docs.github.com/en/get-started/quickstart/github-flow).*

 For larger changes (e.g., new feature request, large refactoring), please open an issue to discuss first.

-* If you wish to create a new Issue, then [click here to create a new issue](https://github.com/ssantoshp/Empyrial/issues/new/choose).
+* If you wish to create a new Issue, then [click here to create a new issue](https://github.com/ssantoshp/EigenLedger/issues/new/choose).

-Smaller improvements (e.g., document improvements, bugfixes) can be handled by the Pull Request process of GitHub: [pull requests](https://github.com/ssantoshp/Empyrial/pulls).
+Smaller improvements (e.g., document improvements, bugfixes) can be handled by the Pull Request process of GitHub: [pull requests](https://github.com/ssantoshp/EigenLedger/pulls).

 * To contribute to the code, you will need to do the following:

- * [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) [Empyrial](https://github.com/ssantoshp/Empyrial) - Click the **Fork** button at the upper right corner of this page.
+ * [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) [EigenLedger](https://github.com/ssantoshp/EigenLedger) - Click the **Fork** button at the upper right corner of this page.
  * [Clone your own fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository).
-E.g., ```git clone https://github.com/ssantoshp/Empyrial.git```
+E.g., ```git clone https://github.com/ssantoshp/EigenLedger.git```
   *If your fork is out of date, then will you need to manually sync your fork: [Synchronization method](https://help.github.com/articles/syncing-a-fork/)*
- * [Create a Pull Request](https://github.com/ssantoshp/Empyrial/pulls) using **your fork** as the `compare head repository`.
+ * [Create a Pull Request](https://github.com/ssantoshp/EigenLedger/pulls) using **your fork** as the `compare head repository`.

-You contributions will be reviewed, potentially modified, and hopefully merged into Empyrial.
+You contributions will be reviewed, potentially modified, and hopefully merged into EigenLedger.

 ## Contributors